xcrezd/daily/README.md

  * synchronously - only one job at one time
  * only daily mode - between 0-23h
- * if job exits with error the daemon will try again until it will success
  * all output to stdout/error

 ##### Motivation: